 WILSON - 1

-NASHVILLE --- In the first Ohio Valley Conference home game of the season, the Tennessee State volleyball team won a five set thriller over Tennessee Tech by a score of 3-2.
+NASHVILLE --- In the first Ohio Valley Conference home match of the season, the Tennessee State volleyball team won a five set thriller over Tennessee Tech by a score of 3-2.

 Offensively Chloe Watson was virtually unstoppable ending the match with 26 kills, one and a half blocks, a service ace and 13 digs.
 Arijana Anderson would co-star offensively for the Tigers with 15 kills of her own, which were a season high.
-Senior Puamana Danielson had her second consecutive double-double with 55 assists and 11 digs.
-Reigning OVC Defensive Player of the Week Cherlie Adorno-DeJesus had a stellar performance with a career high 32 digs.
+Senior Puamana Danielson had her second consecutive double-double with 55 assists and 11 digs, while reigning OVC Defensive Player of the Week Cherlie Adorno-DeJesus had a stellar performance with a career high 32 digs.

-TSU started set two off slow, trailing by as many as six early in the game.
+TSU started set two off slowly, trailing by as many as six early in the game.
 Multiple kills from various Tigers would pull Tennessee State within two with the score being 14-12.
 Anderson did her best to get the Tigers over the hump tallying six kills in the set.
 However, eight hitting errors by TSU gave Tech some help.
-The Tigers loss set two 25-21.
+The Tigers lost set two 25-21.

-Following halftime the Tigers were back to flexing their muscles offensively.
-TSU used 18 kills to carry them to the win.
+Following halftime, TSU was back to flexing its muscles offensively.
+The Tigers used 18 kills to carry them to the win.
 Watson was firing on all cylinders with seven more kills in the third set.
 Anderson, Pierson and Payten Clark would all add three kills apiece.
 Tennessee State would win by a 25-20 score.